aniruddhballal/VenPay/README.md

 26. vendor side could also show the star rating for each of the product requests
 27. collapsable "accepted"/"declined"/"pending" - which have a "number" of notification next to it - ideating how many "new" stuff are there in that category
 28. notifications of payment requests, payments, product requests, new products, product deletion.
+    NOTIFICATIONS WILL BE A HUGE UPGRADE
 29. again, these are all on vendor side - so, company side??
 30. what happens if deadline passes by?!
 31. add a view password option while login/signup, reenter password while signing up, edit password in the edit profile page (enter twice)
+32. WARNING TO SELF: time mismatch of the duration before the deadline at which the payment was cleared - difference in vendor, company side
+33. rating button and review styles are very simple and are not user interactive - even for the vendor side (when he/she gives) and in general while viewing product details

+34. filter products available by company, or when visiting vendor profile - show list of products
+35. profile photo for all users.enter twice)